Sofija17/Workspace_Manager/README.md

 The application uses mock JSON data and simulated model responses and follows a layered frontend architecture, separating UI components, hooks, repository logic, API abstraction, and mock data.
 This structure keeps the codebase modular, maintainable, and ready for future integration with a real backend or machine learning service.

-# Technologies & Libraries
+## Technologies & Libraries

-React
+- React
-Vite
+- Vite
-Material UI
+- Material UI
+- React Router
-Recharts
+- Recharts
-Plotly.js
+- Plotly.js